rgenner/qbb2021-answers/week9/README_feedback.md

 UPDATE 12-13-21: Nice work!
 For the qqplot, just make sure you include the line for the "expected distribution" (i.e. just a y=x line).
 It's difficult to visually compare your results to the null hypothesis without that line (-0.2).
 Also, we asked for a qqplot for the regression without sex as a covariate as well (-0.5)

 6.3/7

+Revisions: Added y=x line to qqplots tried to make a qqplot for regression with sex as a covariate?